FAQ

 Does it cost anything to take part in the Fellowship program?

-Prelude is a tuition-free program.
+No, Prelude is a tuition-free program.

 Prelude is committed to the communities we serve by building key partnerships that expand our resources, enhance outreach, connect with our target applicants, and deepen our understanding of their needs.
 This ensures that our programming aligns with the voices and priorities of those we support.